evnbr/bindery/docs/docs.md

 ##### `Bindery.PageBreak`
 Adds or avoids page breaks for the selected element.
-- `selector` Which elements the rule should be applied to.
+- `selector:` Which elements the rule should be applied to.
+- `position:`
+  - `'before'`
+  - `'after'`
-- `position` `'before'`, `'after'`, or `'both'` will insert breaks before and after the element. `'avoid'` will prevent the element from breaking in the middle, by pushing it to the next page.
+  - `'both'` insert breaks before and after the element
+  - `'avoid'` prevent the element from breaking in the middle, by pushing it to the next page.
-- `continue` `'left'` or `'right'` will insert an extra break when appropriate so that the flow will resume on a specific page. `Optional`
+- `continue:` will insert an extra break when appropriate so that the flow will resume on a specific page. `Optional`
+  - `'left'`
+  - `'right'`

 {% highlight js %}
 // Make sure chapter titles always start on a righthand page.